 The use of this licence includes all ground-based spraying, spreading or dispersing of agricultural chemicals.
 It excludes aerial spraying.

-There is an exemption for specific types of pest controllers licensed by the Department of Health and Human Services.
+There is an exemption for specific types of pest controllers licensed by the Department of Health.

 Certain types of interstate COLs from participating states and territories are now valid in Victoria.
 For more information visit the automatic mutual recognition and chemical use licensing page.